chris-martin/bricks/in/posts/2016-08-31-installing-nix/post.md

 This first step requires you to be a sudoer (it will prompt you for your password), but *do not* type "sudo" yourself.
-It's important for all of these steps to be performed as your own user, not as root.
+It’s important for all of these steps to be performed as your own user, not as root.

 Run this command: